IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Read Section 4.4 "Dedicated Charging Port" in the `USB Battery Charging Specification, Revision 1.2
-<http://composter.com.ua/documents/BC1.2_FINAL.pdf>`_ and answer the following

-Make sure to pay attention to the third paragraph in part 4.4.1 "Required Operating Ranges."
+<http://composter.com.ua/documents/BC1.2_FINAL.pdf>`_.
+Make sure to pay
+attention to the third paragraph in part 4.4.1 "Required Operating Ranges."

-questions:
+Answer the following questions:

-- What is the allowable range of output (VBUS) voltages from your charger?
+#.
+What is the allowable range of output (VBUS) voltages from your charger?
-- In the third paragraph of part 4.4.1, which current line must the load curve cross?
+#.
+In the third paragraph of part 4.4.1, which current line must the load curve
+   cross?
-- What is the value of :math:`I_{DEV_CHG}`?
+#.
+What is the value of :math:`I_{DEV_CHG}`?

    - Therefore, how much current must your charger be able to supply without shutting down if your charger must support more than 2V?

-- How should your charger connect the D+ and D- pins to indicate that it is a charging port?
+#.
+How should your charger connect the D+ and D- pins to indicate that it is a
+   charging port?

 Choosing Parts
 ==============